Agent Steel: Reunion with John Cyriis and second hiatus (2010–2011)

 On April 24, 2010, vocalist Bruce Hall announced his departure.
-He explained why, "I complain a lot and I've pretty much lost my stamina for bothering with anything new as far as Agent Steel goes.
-Sadly, the continual walk in John's shoes has entirely drained my passion for doing anything other than treating Agent Steel as a cover band.
-Y'know, go out, play the first two albums for a free trip to wherever and call it a swell hobby?
-Well, that wasn't going to work for anyone in the band but me.
-They still have the fire and desire to continue making new music with Agent Steel and I wish them the very best of luck with whomever they get to fill John's shoes".
 On May 3, 2010, Agent Steel announced that they would reunite with John Cyriis.
-They performed at the Thrash Domination event on September 18 & 19 in Kawasaki, and was also rehearsing their classic material as well as working on new songs for a future album release, in which one of the tracks that Cyriis would write lyrics to had a working title of "Behold...The Great Race".
+They performed at the Thrash Domination event on September 18 and 19 in Kawasaki, and was also rehearsing their classic material as well as working on new songs for a future album release, for which one of the tracks that Cyriis would write lyrics had a working title of "Behold...The Great Race".

 On January 24, 2011, Agent Steel announced that Cyriis would not perform with the band on the 70000 Tons of Metal cruise due to "unfortunate events".
 Helstar vocalist James Rivera and Steel Prophet vocalist Rick Mythiasin would fill in for him, in which they would perform as Masters of Metal.
 On February 24, 2011, the band would cancel their appearance at the Keep It True festival in April.
 The organizers of the event explained that they were "facing totally new demands from one part of the band, that we, as a still small and dedicated festival, could not meet and really also do not want to meet.
 This, plus the troubles within the band itself, led to the final cancellation of Agent Steel with John Cyriis."
 Guitarist Juan Garcia denied any rumors that Rick Mythiasin was the band's new vocalist, but was only a temporary fill-in for Cyriis.
 Due to the circumstances surrounding the band, the organizers invited Agent Steel to still perform, but under a different name, and that Mythiasin would be invited to perform onstage with them.
 Cyriis later returned to the band and performed at the Sweden Rock Festival, which was claimed to be his final performance with the band, but was refuted by Cyriis during the event.
 Despite his apparent return, he would perform with his band S.E.T.I. at the Headbangers Open Air festival in July.

 Meanwhile, the remaining members of Agent Steel have continued to perform as Masters of Metal, releasing their debut album From Worlds Beyond on September 18, 2015.